-Street Beat is a street outreach program that reaches out to our homeless youth by canvasing neighborhoods.
-Our caring staff build trusting relationships, provide nutrition and hygiene kits, sexual exploitation literature, and provide support for those youth who want to come off the streets.
-Young people receive help completing their education, planning for careers and maintaining housing.
-Street Beat’s mission is to increase young people’s safety, well-being and self-sufficiency, and to help them build permanent connections with caring adults with the goal of getting off the streets.
+Street Beat is a street outreach program that canvasses neighborhoods reaching out to homeless teens.
+The Street Beat staff works hard to build trusting relationships, provide nutrition, academic support, hygiene kits, sexual exploitation literature, and support for youth who want to come off the streets.
+Young people receive help completing their education, planning for careers, and acquiring housing.

 My name is Akia McCall.
 I am 18 years old and I am a first-year college student at Coastal Georgia Community College in Brunswick Georgia.
 I will be majoring in Psychology with the hope of becoming a therapist in the near future.